What is Industrial Hygiene?

 Lead is a naturally occurring toxic metal found in the earth’s crust.
 Historically used in paint, water pipes and gasoline, today lead is typically used only in batteries, solder and ammunition.
 Health issues associated with lead exposure include behavioral issues and developmental delays in children.
 In adults lead exposure can cause impaired kidney function, high blood pressure, and can effect the nervous system.

-The Permissible Exposure Limit is 50mg/m3 over an 8 hour workday.
+The Permissible Exposure Limit (PEL) is .2mg/m3 over an 8 hour workday.

 Noise Sampling

-Noise sampling is required when there is a reasonable expectation that the overall noise level can reach over 85 decibels that the employees are exposed to.
+Noise sampling is required when there is a reasonable expectation that the overall noise level that an employee may be exposed to can reach over 85 decibels.
 When this occurs there needs to be a hearing conservation program in place.

-The Permissible Exposure Limit is 85 Decibels (dBA) over an 8 hour workday.
+The Permissible Exposure Limit (PEL) is 85 Decibels (dBA) over an 8 hour workday.

 Industrial Mold Sampling

-This involves the collection and analyzing samples of mold, spores or other microbial growth in an industrial setting to assess air quality, identify the mold, and verify proper remediation of the mold in question.
+This involves collecting and analyzing samples of mold, spores or other microbial growth in an industrial setting to assess air quality, identify the mold, and verify the proper remedial steps for the mold in question.
 Health hazards of mold exposure include allergic reactions, asthma flare-ups, even severe respiratory conditions may occur.

 There is no single Permissible Exposure Limit (PEL) for mold, due to the fact that mold levels can vary significantly in each situation, even as far as in different rooms of the same building.
 OSHA and NIOSH both focus more on identifying and correcting the sources of moisture causing the mold growth.